aws-samples/monitor-automate-global-network-with-aws-network-manager/README.md

     * You can deploy Transit gateways in the same Account as the global network and the solution, and create the VPC attachments in other Accounts (Transit gateway should be shared using [AWS RAM](https://docs.aws.amazon.com/ram/latest/userguide/what-is.html)).
 Site-to-Site VPN connections need to be created in the same Account as the Transit gateway.
     * You can deploy Transit gateways in a different Account in the same Organization.
 In this pattern, you need to change SSM Parameter Store by [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) to share between Accounts the information about the Transit gateway route tables.
 * Remember that, to monitor and obtain events of Transit gateways in Network Manager, you need to [register them](https://docs.aws.amazon.com/network-manager/latest/tgwnm/tgw-registrations.html).
+* To test the VPN events automation, you can use the following [VPN Gateway StrongSwan repository](https://github.com/aws-samples/vpn-gateway-strongswan).

 ## Security